Last Updated: 10th April 2025

 You may request changes to your subscription plan, including upgrading to a higher tier, downgrading to a lower tier, or pausing the service.
 All subscription changes require at least 30 days’ written notice to Hatchly:

-Upgrades: If you upgrade your plan (to a higher service tier or longer term), notify us in writing.
+• Upgrades: If you upgrade your plan (to a higher service tier or longer term), notify us in writing.
 The change in plan and pricing will take effect after the 30-day notice period (usually aligning with your next billing cycle after the notice period).
-Upgrading may involve additional fees, which will be charged starting from the effective date of the change.
+Upgrading will involve fees relevent to the pricing plan you decide to upgrade to, which will be explained prior to the upgrade and will be charged starting from the effective date of the change.
 (In some cases, we may accommodate an immediate upgrade if you request it, but you will be charged a prorated fee for the remainder of the current period or otherwise as agreed in writing.)

 All change requests must be submitted in writing to Hatchly (email is acceptable, or as otherwise specified by us).
 Changes will not be applied retroactively.
 This means any subscription modifications will only apply going forward after the 30-day notice period and at the end of your billing period; you cannot receive a refund or credit for switching plans mid-way through a period that you already paid for.